Capati/renderlink/README.md

 ## Packages

-This library is divided in different packages:
+This library is divided in different folders and packages:

 ```text
 ├───application   # framework to handle window and gpu context